Schuyler Bailar: Health and transition

-Bailar began struggling with mental health issues in the fall of 2012, his junior year in high school.
-He went to therapy and later enrolled at Oliver-Pyatt Centers, a residential treatment center for eating disorders, where he was first able to discuss his gender identity aloud.
+Bailar began struggling with mental health problems in the fall of 2012, his junior year in high school.
+He went to therapy and later enrolled at Oliver-Pyatt Centers, a residential treatment center for eating disorders, where he was first able to discuss and explore his gender identity.
 Bailar attended gender workshops at the YES!
 Institute in Miami, Florida, which he says helped him realize and come to terms with his gender.

 Shortly after his discharge from the center in October 2014, he began transitioning.
-He underwent top surgery (double mastectomy) in March 2015 and began hormone replacement therapy in June.
+He underwent top surgery (bilateral double mastectomy) in March 2015 and began hormone replacement therapy in June.
 He reported on his progress via social media, and MTV selected the Washington Post coverage of Bailar for 2015's Best Moments for the Trans Community.